grupo2-trabalhoFinal/do-you-know-quiz-react-app/README.md

 <br>

 It becomes another auxiliary tool, aiming to be linked according to your level of study.
+Confirm and fix the knowledge already acquired during the study time on the knowledge already covered, Html, Css, Javascript, React and Api.

 ### Technologies used :